smheidrich/non-go-terraform-provider-assessment/README.md

 and there exists a [usage
 example](https://github.com/grpc/grpc/blob/ce75ec23a1a9c5239834b92da4ce0992d367a39c/examples/python/health_checking/greeter_server.py).*

+#### gRPC / protobuf communication: Control / extra features

+Not mentioned in the RPCPlugin spec but present in its reference implementation [go-plugin][goplugin] are certain RPC calls that the client can use to control the server and/or which provide some advanced features.
+These have their own [protobuf specs in the go-plugin repo][goplugincontrolprotobufspec].

+As far as I can tell, these are optional and only serve to allow for nice to have but not required features like graceful shutdown (explained in more detail further below) or stdio forwarding.

+*Non-Go difficulties:* 🙂 *None that I can see.*

-#### gRPC / protobuf communication
+#### gRPC / protobuf communication: Provider data

-Then finally we are ready for the actual gRPC communication, which follows the format of the protobuf specs linked above.
+Finally we are ready for gRPC communication pertaining to the provider's actual functions, which follows the format of the [(provider) protobuf specs][protobuffiles] already mentioned above.
 Nothing special here...

 *Non-Go difficulties:* 😸 *None, but wait for it.*